Cabaret Voltaire (Zurich)

 Poster for the opening of the Cabaret Voltaire on 5 February 1916.
 Lithograph by Marcel Slodki.

 Cabaret Voltaire is the birthplace of the Dada art movement, founded in Zurich, Switzerland, in 1916.
 It was founded by Hugo Ball and Emmy Hennings as a cabaret intended for artistic and political purposes.

 Other founding members were Marcel Janco, Richard Huelsenbeck, Tristan Tzara, Sophie Taeuber-Arp and Jean Arp.

 It is currently operating as a museum, bar and cultural space open to the public, at Spiegelgasse 1 in Zurich, Switzerland.

 Significance

 The cabaret was founded at the Holländische Meierei, Spiegelgasse 1, in Zurich, Switzerland on February 5, 1916.
-It proved pivotal in the founding of the anarchic art movement known as Dada.
+Vladimir Lenin moved into a flat at Spiegelgasse 14, a few houses up the same street, on 21 February 1916, sixteen days after the cabaret opened, and remained there until his departure for Russia on 2 April 1917..
+The cabaret proved pivotal in the founding of the anarchic art movement known as Dada.

 "If one seeks a dictionary now to explain the word 'Dada,' one will discover it has a clear definition.
 Yet, no one can describe exactly that feeling of rebellion, hidden behind suspicion and the desire to do what the troupe was passionate about at the time."

 In 2013, the Cabaret Voltaire performances were ranked as the 25th best work of performance art in history.

 Cabaret Voltaire closed in the summer of 1916, but the Cabaret was revived in the same building in the 21st century.
-Salome Hohl is the current artistic director and director.